kanaka/mal/README.md

 ## Other mal Projects

  * [malc](https://github.com/dubek/malc) - Mal (Make A Lisp) compiler.
 Compiles a Mal program to LLVM assembly language, then binary.
  * [malcc](https://git.sr.ht/~tim/malcc) (@seven1m) - malcc is an incremental compiler implementation for the Mal language.
-It uses the Tiny C Compiler as the compiler backend and has full support for the Mal language, including macros, tail-call elimination, and even run-time eval.
+It uses the Tiny C Compiler as the compiler backend and has full support for the Mal language, including macros, tail-call elimination, and even run-time eval. ["I Built a Lisp Compiler"](https://mpov.timmorgan.org/i-built-a-lisp-compiler/) post about the process.
  * [frock](https://github.com/chr15m/frock) - Clojure-flavoured PHP.
 Uses mal/php to run programs.

 ## License